natan-holtzman/natan-holtzman.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm a sixth-year PhD candidate in Earth System Science at Stanford University, planning to graduate in early 2024.
+I recently started working as a Senior Member of Technical Staff at The Aerospace Corporation in El Segundo, CA. Before that, in April 2024 I received a PhD in Earth System Science from Stanford University.

-At Stanford, I work in the Remote Sensing Ecohydrology Lab advised by Prof. Alexandra Konings.
-My research combines satellite remote sensing, computer modeling, and field measurements to characterize how plants interact with the water cycle.
+At Aerospace, I work in the Physical Sciences Laboratories, using computational modeling and machine learning to develop next-generation technologies for satellites.
+At Stanford, I worked in the Remote Sensing Ecohydrology Lab, where I combined satellite remote sensing, modeling, and field measurements to characterize how plants interact with the water cycle.

 Outside of science, I play the cello in various music groups, and I participate in Quiz Bowl, an intercollegiate academic knowledge competition.